 Source: Easy Coconut Curry Ramen

-Ramen a Japanese noodles soup dish is very popular.
+Ramen is very popular.
 In this gluten-free vegan Easy Coconut Curry Ramen by Kristina Stosek, coconut milk is included to add creamy richness and intense flavor.
 This is a quick version of ramen broth with beautiful flavors.
-You can also add some gluten-free hot sauce for a bit of heat such sriracha.
+You can also add some gluten-free hot sauce for a bit of heat such as sriracha.

 4. Ramen Noodle Pizza